KofiSey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the number of lines that contain the patternbin in the file /etc/passwd
+a script that displays lines containing the pattern root and 3 lines after them in the file /etc/passwd